geometrikz/PS70/content/blog/week_2.md

 ---
 author: "Geoffrey Liu"
 title: "Week 2: 2D Design & Cutting"
-date: 2023-02-06
+date: 2023-01-30
-description: "Using a laser cutter and vinyl printer"
+description: "Making a website, learning CAD, using a laser cutter and vinyl printer"
-thumbnail: pictures/sew.png
+thumbnail: /images/sew.png
 ---

 I was on the waitlist for the class and joined 1.5 weeks late so my documentation starts on Week 2 :).
 This week, I worked on: